 Use Patient Text Messages to Communicate Closures

 When a natural disaster or inclement weather strikes, it can be unsafe for both the patients and providers.
 The conditions can make it dangerous for patients to travel, and it can become difficult for the facility to provide services when there is a loss of power or water supply issues.
 The first step in changing patients' schedules on a large scale is to communicate the change.
-This is easily accomplished by sending a broadcast patient text message letting all patients know the facility will be closed and all appointments will need to be rescheduled.
+This is easily accomplished by sending a broadcast patient text message letting all patients know the provider’s office or health care facility will be closed and all appointments will need to be rescheduled.

 Send Important Contact Information to Patients

-When providers cannot make it into the office, they need a way to let patients know how to contact them if they needed something, such as a refilled prescription.
+When providers cannot make it into the office, they need a way to let patients know how to contact them if they need something, such as a refilled prescription.
 One option is to have an after-hours nurse triage phone line that can be utilized during an unforeseen closure.
 When events like this happen, it's also important to remind patients to call 9-1-1 in case of an emergency—even during inclement weather.
 Whatever you plan, make sure patients know how to get in contact with you during the service outage.

 Share Reopening Details with Patients